Recreation and Leisure, B.S. - Recreation Therapy M.S. Accelerated Pathway

 The B.S. in Recreation and Leisure Studies (Concentration: Recreation Therapy B.S. to M.S.
 Accelerated Pathway) provides high-achieving students with the opportunity to complete foundational graduate coursework during their senior year of undergraduate study in order to accelerate graduate degree completion.
 This competitive program allows admitted students the opportunity to complete both their bachelor’s degree and the M.S. in Recreation and Leisure (Concentration: Recreation Therapy Accelerated Pathway) in five years.

-The program course outline and graduation requirements for this catalog year are listed below.
-The department website provides an overview of the program, admission requirements (when applicable), faculty biographies, learning outcomes, and careers: https://www.southernct.edu/academics/recreation-tourism-sport-management/programs
+The department website provides an overview of the program, admission requirements (when applicable), faculty biographies, learning outcomes, and careers:https://www.southernct.edu/academics/recreation-tourism-sport-management/programs

 REC 100 – Introduction to Recreation, Tourism, and Sport Management